-The Public Safety Business Agency (PSBA), established on 1 November 2013, provides information and communications technology (ICT), financial, procurement, asset management and human resource services to the public safety agencies including QFES, Queensland Police Service (QPS) and Office of the Inspector General Emergency Management (Office of the IGEM).

-PSBA also provides ICT services to the Queensland Ambulance Service (QAS).
+The Public Safety Business Agency (PSBA), established on 1 November 2013, provides professional information and communication technology (ICT), financial, procurement, asset management and human resource services to the public safety agencies including QFES, the Queensland Police Service (QPS) and Office of the Inspector-General Emergency Management (IGEM).
+PSBA also provides ICT services to the Queensland Ambulance Service (QAS) and Queensland Corrective Services.
 The provision of these services by PSBA allows frontline agencies to focus their efforts on delivering critical operational services to the community.
-In addition to providing corporate services, PSBA is responsible for the provision of Queensland Government air services.

-PSBA is governed by a Board of Management (BoM) comprised of the QPS Commissioner (Chair), QFES Commissioner and an appointed external member.
-The role of Chair rotates annually in September between the QFES Commissioner and QPS Commissioner.
+PSBA is governed by a Board of Management, which was formally established on 15 September 2016.
+The Board comprises the QFES Commissioner Katarina Carroll (Chair), QPS Commissioner Ian Stewart and an appointed external member, Geoff Waite, Executive General Manager, Risk and Intelligence, Queensland Treasury.
+The role of Chair rotates annually between the QFES Commissioner and QPS Commissioner.

-The Board's functions include providing leadership and oversight to PSBA and coordinating the provision of support services, and any relevant programs to support the public safety entities.
+The Board's functions include providing leadership and oversight of PSBA and coordinating the provision of support services, and any programs provided by the PSBA to the public safety agencies.
+The Chief Operating Officer reports to the Board and must give effect to any direction of the Board.